RISING GIANTS I: USING AI & MACHINE LEARNING

 But together, traditional companies and tech start-ups, combine a tremendous business power and make an unbeatable team, if they work together on eye level.
 These tech start-ups operate with a certain tech expertise on a global scale.
 Meaning they are not only to find in the Valley, Israel, India or in China, but also on your home turf.
 The most obvious difficulty here is to build up trust.
 This can be solved by tech start-ups, which are able to offer a service based on a pricing and delivery model which beats traditional service providers in this field by far.

-On my next article I’ll be writing on how this collaboration of these very different teams will operatively work, especially for SMEs.
+In my next article, I will be writing about how the collaboration between these different teams will work operationally, in particular for SMEs.